Attrivishal/ZERO-TO-INFRA/docs/fundamentals/05-Terraform-core.md

 Let me State it's 3 Main things:

-1. One Code, Multiple Environemnts
+1. One Code, Multiple Environemnts : In easy way we can say we can use one code in multiple environment.
 2. Seperate State files
 3. Independent Lifecycles